 ◼︎ TWO UNEXPECTED RECENT VIDEOS have acquired poignant new life in the wake of Malcolm McLaren’s death, Svengali of punk that he was.
-Few people could have guessed that the soundtrack to one of last month’s Paris ready-to-wear fashion shows would be McLaren’s final creative achievement.
+Few people could have guessed that the soundtrack to one of last month’s Paris ready-to-wear fashion shows [in the video above] would be McLaren’s final creative achievement.

-What seduces the listener is the overwhelming melancholy McLaren evokes, all the more emphatic when heard in the context for which it was commissioned by Dries Van Noten – to set a deliberately discomfiting mood for his runway show amid the gilded opulence of the Hôtel de Ville in Paris on March 3.
-McLaren was responding to preliminary images of the Van Noten women’s ready-to-wear collection for autumn-winter 2010.
-The ambient but edited seven-minute video of the show [above] echoes with the models’ footsteps on the polished parquet floor of the chandeliered Salle des Fêtes.
+What seduces the listener is the overwhelming melancholy McLaren evokes, in what suddenly amounts to a Requiem to Myself.
+It was commissioned by Dries Van Noten – to set a deliberately discomfiting mood for his runway show amid the gilded opulence of the Hôtel de Ville in Paris on March 3.

 McLaren on how to fail brilliantly